Audit Committee Charter

 - Obtain from the independent auditors the written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board (PCAOB) regarding the independent auditor’s communications with the Committee concerning independence;

-- Review and discuss with the independent auditors all significant relationships they have with the Company that could impair the auditors’ independence; and
+- Review and discuss with the independent auditors all relationships or services they have with the Company that could impair the auditors’ objectivity and independence; and

 - Take, or recommend that the Board of Directors take, appropriate action to oversee the independence of the independent auditors.